 It is the Incident Controller's responsibility to ensure that relief agencies are appropriately represented on the IEMT.
-Incident Controllers should ensure that relief information is available and communicated to the affected communities.
-Public information and warning messages should include emergency relief information.
+Incident Controllers should ensure that relief information is available and

 The provision of emergency relief services by affected municipal councils (incident level) can be activated by the Municipal Emergency Response Coordinator (MERC), Municipal Emergency Management Officer (MEMO) or Municipal Recovery Manager (MRM).
 Council plays a key role in the coordination of relief by partnering with agencies and organisations to develop and support community leadership in all relief and recovery activities.
 Community-led activities can generate ownership of decisions and result in more sustainable, higher quality outcomes and innovative solutions.